-The Hannahville Indian Community statute provides an example of a law that uses the term sexual conduct, and has criminal sexual conduct in the 1st degree and criminal sexual conduct in the 2nd degree.
-The 1st degree requires sexual penetration without voluntary consent.
-The 2nd degree requires only sexual contact without voluntary consent.
-Voluntary consent is not defined; however there is an entire section which describes under what circumstances a defendant is prohibited from using consent as a defense.
+The Hannahville Indian Community statute provides an example of a law that uses the term "sexual conduct" and has criminal sexual conduct in the first degree and criminal sexual conduct in the second degree.
+The first degree requires sexual penetration without voluntary consent.
+The second degree requires only sexual contact without voluntary consent.
+Voluntary consent is not defined; however, there is an entire section that describes under what circumstances a defendant is prohibited from using consent as a defense.
 These circumstances include everything from being under the age of thirteen or mentally disabled (incapable of giving consent) to the use of a weapon or use of force or coercion.
 The statute also includes unethical sexual contact by medical staff.

-Hannahville further grades the sexual assault act through assault with intent to commit criminal sexual assault in the 1^{st} degree and assault with intent to commit criminal sexual assault in the 2^{nd} degree.
-These are the crimes where sexual assault was intended, but not achieved.
+Hannahville further grades the sexual assault act through assault with intent to commit criminal sexual assault in the first degree and assault with intent to commit criminal sexual assault in the second degree.
+These are the crimes in which sexual assault was intended but not achieved.

 Hannahville's sentencing includes some mandatory sentencing.
-The second offense in both 1st degree and 2nd degree sexual conduct requires mandatory sentences of the maximum penalty for each offense.
-For a first conviction in the 1st degree the Judge can order up to 1 year imprisonment and a \$5,000 fine.
-For a second conviction, 1 year and a \$5,000 fine is the mandatory sentence.
-The Tribe considers not only convictions in their own court, but also in courts of other jurisdictions.
+The second offense in both first-degree and second-degree sexual conduct requires mandatory sentences of the maximum penalty for each offense.
+For a first conviction in the first degree, the judge can order up to one year imprisonment and a \$5,000 fine.
+For a second conviction, one year and a \$5,000 fine is the mandatory sentence.
+The tribe considers not only convictions in its court but also in courts of other jurisdictions.